Lindsey Stirling: 2015–2018: The Only Pirate at the Party, Brave Enough, Dancing with the Stars and Warmer in the Winter

 In early October 2017, a Bollywood themed music video for the song "Mirage" was released featuring Raja Kumari.
-Later that month, Stirling released her fourth studio album "Warmer in the Winter", a holiday themed record.
+Later that month, Stirling released her fourth studio album Warmer in the Winter, a holiday-themed record.
 The album features Becky G, Trombone Shorty, Alex Gaskarth of All Time Low, and Sabrina Carpenter.
-The album opened at #32 on the Billboard 200, selling 15,000 copies, making her fourth Top 40 album.
-In November, Stirling went on her North American "Warmer in the Winter Tour celebrating the new album.
+The album opened at No. 32 on the Billboard 200, selling 15,000 copies, making her fourth Top 40 album.
+In November, Stirling went on her North American Warmer in the Winter Tour celebrating the new album.
 The following October, Stirling released a Deluxe version of "Warmer in the Winter" which featured five additional tracks.
 In addition, a music video for "I Wonder as I Wander" was released.
 Stirling commenced her Wanderland Tour celebrating the festive album across 24 dates in North America.
 In November 2018 for Record Store Day's Black Friday event, Stirling released a special Holiday Edition picture disc vinyl.
 The record featured images of Stirling from her Warmer in the Winter photoshoot imprinted onto the vinyl record itself.
-The dual-sided single had two tracks - You're A Mean One Mr. Grinch and Dance Of the Sugar Plum Fairy.
+The dual-sided single had two tracks - "You're A Mean One Mr. Grinch" and "Dance of the Sugar Plum Fairy".
 It was limited to 2350 copies.

 In 2018, she appeared on the track "Hi-Lo", the third track of Evanescence's fourth studio album Synthesis released as a single in June.
 Stirling toured with the band in the U.S. during that summer.
 Stirling also appeared at the Yamaha All-Star Concert in Anaheim in January 2018.
 Stirling collaborated with Alexander Jean on the song "Deeper" released in mid-2018.
 This made a re-connection between Stirling and her DWTS partner Mark Ballas.

 In late 2018, Stirling made a number of television appearances.
-She returned to Dancing With The Stars, for a guest appearance on the October 15, 2018, episode, dancing a "trio dance" with Bobby Bones and Sharna Burgess.
+She returned to Dancing With The Stars for a guest appearance on the October 15, 2018 episode, dancing a "trio dance" with Bobby Bones and Sharna Burgess.
 Later that month, Stirling appeared in an episode of the first series of The Outpost, playing the character Pock.
 In November, Stirling was on the cover of French lifestyle publication, Grumpy Magazine.
 She would also release a video for "You're a Mean One Mr Grinch" featuring Sabrina Carpenter, originally from her 2017 album Warmer in the Winter.
 In December, Stirling was a guest on Darci Lynne: My Hometown Christmas.
 In an interview later that month, Stirling revealed in an exclusive interview with the Huffington Post, that she was invited to join the first season of America's Got Talent: The Champions but declined.